vinceroti/rt-react-dog-breeds/README.md

 - A better transition for when a user is searching through the breeds.
 Something similar to "vue transition group" with arrays
 - Have a placeholder image for the lazy loaded images
 - Loading the names of the dogs once the image is fully loaded
+- Getting a huge list of dogs images through a loop is bad practice.
+I wish the API had a better way of grabbing all the image urls in bulk.

 Questions to ask:
 - onChange - comment within DogList.js